golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/providers-filesystem.md

 # Filesystem on VM run on a remote node.

-{% alert level="info" %}

-This example utilized the `golem/examples-outbound:latest` image deployed on one of the nodes in the `testnet`.
-The directories capacities presented in the output below may be different as they on the node on which you run such a task.

-{% /alert %}

 Your options of what you can do on a remote node will depend on how your image is configured.
-You already know that transferring data to and from a provider is possible only to/from folders that are configured as `VOLUME` in your image definition.
+You already know that transferring data to and from a provider is possible only to/from locations within folders that are configured as `VOLUME` in your image definition.
 (See [here](/docs/creators/javascript/guides/golem-images) for information about images and how to create one.)

 If you run the command `df -h` on a VM built from this image on a provider, you'll receive an output similar to this: